Ashu-01/AI_Document_Summarize/README.md

 Navigate to the `backend` directory and ensure the `main.py` and `requirements.txt` files are present.
 `backend/main.py` should contain your FastAPI application code.
+Run the following code in terminal inside backend repository.
 ```
 uvicorn main:app --reload
 ```
 #### Step 3: Frontend Setup

 Ensure your React installed.
 Move to the `frontend` directory and run following command in terminal
 ```
 npm install axios
 npm start
 ```
 #### Step 4:  Run the Containers

-Use Docker Compose to build and run the containers:
+Use Docker Compose to build and run the containers by running following command in the terminal inside or project repository:
 ```
 docker-compose up --build
 ```